 Our ziplining tour had nothing to do with the Klondike Gold Rush other than that it was based in the town of Dyea, gateway town for the Chilkoot Trail.
 You can find ziplining all over Southeast Alaska but there are very few companies that take kids younger than eight years old.
 Grizzly Falls Zipline allows kids as young as six assuming they meet weight restrictions.
 The tour begins in Skagway and travels along the coastline to Dyea and then up into the mountains via an all terrain vehicle called a UniMog.

 The four-hour tour includes two hours of ziplining across waterfalls, hanging bridges and forest.
-The longest zipline is over two football fields in length and young children ride tandem with an instructor if they aren’t heavy enough.
+The longest zipline is over two football fields in length.
 Unlike some zipline tours, Grizzly Falls Zipline does the braking for you which means you have time for a style competition.
 This is an easy introduction to ziplining in a safe environment.
 And there’s a bonus we didn’t know about.
 The musher’s camp excursion is also based here which means there are impossibly cute puppies yipping and yapping for your attention.

 While most visitors arrive in Skagway on a cruise ship, we flew in on a 9-seater small plane with Wings of Alaska from the Juneau, a highlight of our two week family vacation in Alaska.
 We spent a night at the conveniently located Westmark Skagway before heading to Haines.

 We can help!
 Our Family Vacation Consultants can provide expert advice everything from itinerary development, to family-friendly accommodations, to the best kid-friendly activities.
 Request assistance on My Trip Planner.